Reverse strain-induced snake states in graphene nanoribbons: Introduction

-Because of the Newton's third law of motion, i.e., all forces between two objects exist in equal magnitude and opposite direction, we can expect that the ZGNR with SS may be more natural to fabricate than the ZGNR with MIS.
-For instance, if the ZGNR is stretched along the $y$ direction, and the $n_{y}=1$ and $n_{y}=N_{y}$ edges are fixed by probes or substrates, the SS pattern maybe form naturally.
 Polarized valley currents are predicted in the ZGNR with MIS~\cite{Franz}, so the meaningful question is what form should the valley currents present in the ZGNR with SS.
-Interestingly we found that except for the ordinary edge states propagate in the actual edges, the similar ``edge states" can flow in the middle of the sample, which constitutes a new type of quantum valley Hall effect (QVHE) where exists the middle ``edge states".
-Even though the middle ``edge states" may be viewed as the bound states near the domain wall — 1D ``line defect" along the $y=0$ line — between the lower and upper half parts, they are still fascinating because: (i) this 1D ``line defect" is natural and ``invisible", and we don't need to dope any real impurities; (ii) the middle ``edge states" come from a fascinating phenomenon — the pseudo-magnetic fields have opposite directions between the lower and upper half parts, which is the result of the SS.
+Interestingly we found that except for the states propagating along the edges, emergent snake states can flow in the middle of the sample, which constitutes a new type of quantum valley Hall effect (QVHE).
+Even though this kind of snake states may be viewed as the bound states near the domain wall — 1D ``line defect" along the $y=0$ line — between the lower and upper half parts, they are still fascinating because: (i) this 1D ``line defect" is natural and ``invisible", and we don't need to dope any real impurities; (ii) the reverse strain-induced snake states come from a fascinating phenomenon — the pseudo-magnetic fields have opposite directions between the lower and upper half parts, which is the result of the SS.

 The paper is organized as follows.
-In Sec.~\ref{sec:edge}, we show the formation mechanism of the middle ``edge states".
+In Sec.~\ref{sec:edge}, we show the formation mechanism of the reverse strain-induced snake states.
 In Sec.~\ref{sec:valley}, we propose that the pure valley currents exist in the ZGNR with SS, which can be measured through the charge transport.
-In Sec.~\ref{sec:conductance}, we verify the existence of the middle ``edge states" by the conductance of the two-terminal device calculated by the Landauer-B\"{u}ttiker formalism and nonequilibrium Green's function method, and discuss the robustness of the middle ``edge states".
+In Sec.~\ref{sec:conductance}, we verify the existence of the snake states by the conductance of the two-terminal device calculated by the Landauer-B\"{u}ttiker formalism and nonequilibrium Green's function method, and discuss the robustness of the snake states.
 Sec.~\ref{sec:conclusions} is the conclusion.